J. L. HUDSON,

 white, pink, red, and lilac, May to June, on stems to 16".
 Hardy perennial

 woodland plant.
 N. America.
-Prechill seed.
+Zone 3.
+Prechill seed 8 weeks.

 DOLICHOS (DOLL-i-kos)